turbulem/ios-guidelines/README.md

-# Alberto De Bortoli Objective-C Style Guide
+# Badoo Objective-C Style Guide

-This style guide outlines my coding conventions.
+This style guide outlines the coding conventions used at [Badoo](http://badoo.com).
 This style guide is based on the [NYTimes Objective-C Style Guide](https://github.com/NYTimes/objetive-c-style-guide).

 ## Introduction